vhscom/chicagoganghistory-helm/README.md

 Similar to how you would normally use `scp` to copy files to a server, you can use `kubectl cp` to copy files to your wordpress pod.
-Make sure that you copy your uploads directory contents to the directory you have configured as the `wpUploadDir` in the `values-local.yaml`.
-If you haven't configured it, it defaults to `/var/www/wp-uploads-mount`.
-Also make sure it does not contain a `.htaccess` file because that is provided by this chart.
+Make sure that you copy your wp-content directory contents to the directory you have configured as the `wp_content` in the `values-local.yaml`.
+If you haven't configured it, it defaults to `/var/www/wp-content-mount`.
+Also make sure wp-content/wp-uploads does not contain a `.htaccess` file because that is provided by this chart.

 run `kubectl get pods` to figure out what the name is of the pod running
 WordPress: